 Once the new walls are framed out, it is time to soundproof.
 We have found that good batt insulation such as Roxul AFB or Roxul Safe is very effective when placed in the stud and joist cavities.
 If you are unable to find the Roxul products, then use a good quality rock wool or mineral wool to fill those cavities.
 The next step would be to adhere a layer of American Mass Loaded Vinyl directly to the stud structure.
 Attaching the MLV directly to the studs or joists allows the vinyl to resonate or move with the sound.
 If the MLV is able to resonate, it will work to it’s full potential and will give you the sound blocking required for a well-soundproofed theater.
 The MLV will be stapled (industrial air drive stapler) or nailed (using roofing nails with the large plastic heads) to the studs or joists.
 If you are able to over lap the seams that would be great, however, if that is not possible, you will want to butt the seams together tightly and caulk both the butted seams as well as the entire perimeter of the newly installed MLV.
 You want the MLV to act as a soundproof membrane on your walls and ceilings.
 Caulking and taping the seams is essential for effective soundproofing.
 The caulked seams will also need to be taped with a quality MLV sealer tape before installing your new drywall.

 In rare cases, it may become necessary to float the walls or ceiling of your new Home Theater.
-If you feel that floating the walls or ceiling are in order, then please call the experts at Soundproofing America, Inc. to learn about floating walls and soundproof ceilings.
+If you feel that floating the walls or ceiling are in order, then please call the experts at Soundproofing America, Inc. to learn about floating walls and a soundproof ceiling.
 It is all about your peace of mind.
 We know your needs and your concerns, so please don’t hesitate to call us.